 Understand that your parents may not ‘love’ the other sibling more, they just feel closer or more invested in their lives, for whatever reason.
 They may not even be aware of it, and most likely not doing it to hurt your feelings.
 Because Mom or Dad has a favorite (and especially if you aren’t the favorite), does it mean they don’t love you?
 No!
 In most cases, they love you differently.
 Start talking honestly with each other and start getting honest with yourself.
 Look at your feelings about the fact that there are favorites in the family.
 How does it feel to know you’re the favorite?
 How does it feel to know you aren’t?

-Don’t play the Blame-Game
+Don’t Play The Blame-Game

 Don’t compete with your siblings, and don’t blame them for being favored.
 You can’t blame them for being loved by their parents, can you?
 Just accept that your relationship with your parents is yours and try to keep it separate from sibling relationships.

+Sibling rivalry disorders exist almost in every household where there is more than one child.
 Rather than competing for the most love, what if we work on strengthening the connections we share and appreciate our relationships?
 Accept the reality and try to move past it.
 Not everything can be under our control and according to our wishes.
 Acknowledge your unique bond with your parents and try nurturing that instead of being jealous of the relationship your sibling shares.
 Everyone has a different bond.
 It may be difficult to get into this frame of thought, but you’ll feel better after you do.
 Start by noticing all that you do get from them, and valuing that.

 The bottom line is: You can’t avoid your siblings, neither can you change your parent’s favorite child but you can live with it if you choose to give it more importance than it requires.